Kollektive-Geographie-Heidelberg/Kollektive-Geographie-Heidelberg/gis/08-geodb.md

 - ST_Area
     - Returns the area of the surface if it is a Polygon or MultiPolygon.
 - ST_Buffer
-    - (T)Returns a geometry covering all points within a given distancefrom the input geometry.
+    - Returns a geometry covering all points within a given distancefrom the input geometry.
 - ST_Centroid
     - Returns the geometric center of a geometry.
 - ST_SRID